microsoft/pxt-arcade/docs/skillmap/shark/shark2.md

 ** Never too far away **

-It's time to tell the new food sprites where to spawn.
+It's time to tell the food sprites where to spawn.

 ---